Briton Johnson climbs on rails to meet Amtrak Joe | ExBulletin

 Johnson replied that he had.
 And you are a living deity on Amtrak, I can tell you that, he replied.

-Biden joked that he had driven so many miles with millions of Amtrak, he says an Amtrak driver once told him if I was a driver I would be # 1 in terms seniority.
+Biden joked that he had driven so many miles on millions of Amtrak, he says an Amtrak driver once told him if I was a driver I would be No.1 in terms of ‘seniority.

 I thought they should name the railroad after me or something, the president added.

 Johnson quickly noted: They named the station after you.
-This is great news.
+Its big news.

 Amtrak renamed its Wilmington station after Biden in 2011, when he was vice president.
 Johnson’s train would have stopped there on the way to Washington.